 Sennheiser IE80 Sound Quality

-Features and comfort are always important aspects to any headphones but when a consumer is going to drop over $300 (For the latest prices and discounts, check here) on a set they want to know the deciding factor – how good is the audio quality?
+Features and comfort are always important aspects to any headphones but when a consumer is going to drop over $300 on a set they want to know the deciding factor – how good is the audio quality?
 For premium headphones sound quality involves two things – a) perfecting the sound quality produced and b) limiting the outside background noise coming in.

-The IE80’s are what’s considered a noise-canceling headphone even though they are meant to be placed on the inner ear.
+The IE80’s are what’s considered noise-canceling headphones even though they are meant to be placed on the inner ear.
 To some people that term might be considered an oxymoron as deep placement into the canal would seemingly muffle the sound and there’s minimal covering to deflect outside noise.

-This is where finding the right tip is paramount although most users concede that the noise-cancelling does leave something to be desired.
+This is where finding the right tip is paramount although most users concede that the noise-canceling does leave something to be desired.